hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 No ambiguity

-No conflicting meanings
+No conflicts

 No hallucinations

-8. SEO Advantages
+16. SEO Advantages
 SFH / DFH provides:

 topic-level authority

 deterministic crawl surface

-zero ambiguity
+perfect canonicalization

 stronger E-E-A-T

 faster indexing

-AI-level canonicalization
+AI-level semantic clarity

-9. What SFH / DFH Is NOT
+17. What SFH / DFH Is NOT
 It is not:

 a truth oracle